-from 2023, new regulatory texts will enter into force concerning rate risk of Banking Book (stress on IM, caps on maturity of deposits flows, etc.) and credit rate of banking portfolio.
+- the ongoing implementation in France of consumer-oriented measures affecting retail banking, - the potential requirement at the European level to open more access to banking data to third-party service providers, - new obligations arising from a package of proposed measures announced by the European Commission on 20 July 2021 aiming to strengthen the European supervisory framework around the fight against money laundering and terrorist financing, as well as the creation of a new European agency to fight money laundering; - from 2023, new regulatory texts will enter into force concerning rate risk of Banking Book (stress on IM, caps/limits on maturity of deposits flows, etc.) and credit rate of banking portfolio.
 These new texts could constrain certain aspects of rate and credit risk monitoring.